TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 Global page TSconfig should be stored within an extension, usually a sitepackage extension.
-The content of the file :file:`Configuration/page.tsconfig` within and extension is automatically loaded during build time.
+The content of the file :file:`Configuration/page.tsconfig` within an extension is automatically loaded during build time.

 It is possible to load other TSconfig files with the import syntax within this
 file: